qlik-oss/sn-map/README.md

 });

 // Rendering a map on the fly
-// Best way is to make a sn-map extension in the client and copy the properties
-// You will need add the serverUrl and serverKey to the options nuked.render({
+// To render a map you have the options to use your own map server or add a geodata layer. nuked.render({
   type: 'map',
   element,